Configure an Amazon Web Services Data Connection (Customer-Hosted)

 All configured data connections can be seen on the Data Connections page.

-Upload your data files to your specified location.
+If you haven't already, upload your data files to your specified location.

 When a connection is initially configured, it will show "Verifying Access" as the configuration status.
 Once the connection is confirmed and the status has changed to "Mapping Required", map the table's fields.